Agentic DevOps in the Autonomous Cloud

 2. Govern Before You Automate

-3. Platform Engineering is the Vehicle
+3. Platform Engineering is the Governance Layer

 4. The Cloud Providers are All-In